Project Decorative Serger Bag

 The strips that are cut on the bias will be used to create a "swirly" shape.
 Set aside.

 Using rotary cutter, cut strips not more than 1/4" wide.
-Size of strips can vary as well.
-It is not necessary to use a ruler when cutting these strips--if they are not completely straigh
+Size of strips can vary as well, and it is not necessary to use a ruler.

 Remove paper backing from back of fabric and fuse strips in a pleasing manner to main fabric.
 Do not cover y our main fabric with too many strips as the strips are to be an accent.